 We are delighted to be able to offer a new booklet entitled Diversity, Otherness and Privilege – a guide for conversation.
-We’ve designed this short booklet to help small groups gather to listen to each other and build understanding and community.
+Our Communications and Resources Officer Dr Emma Pavey has designed this short booklet and its accompanying resources to help small groups gather to listen to each other and build understanding and community.
 It is a starting point from which we can explore our own identities and those of others, and how these are socially, culturally and even religiously constructed.
 We can then think about how aspects of our identity are interwoven and how we might experience disadvantage or advantage in various ways.
 Understanding others and ourselves helps build hospitable communities.

 What we think and what we do when we notice difference, and when we experience difference, is the subject of this resource.